🇬🇧

 Seek out the dedicated vegan scene

-London, Brighton, Bristol, Manchester, and Edinburgh have concentrations of fully vegan or plant-forward independent restaurants at a density that is very strong by global standards.
-Brighton in particular has one of the highest ratios of vegan restaurants relative to its population in England.
-Use HappyCow before you travel to identify the best dedicated spots — don't rely on general restaurant booking platforms, which underrepresent vegan-only venues.
+London, Brighton, Bristol, Manchester, and Edinburgh have concentrations of fully vegan or plant-forward independent restaurants that are strong by global standards.
+Brighton has one of the highest ratios of vegan restaurants relative to population in Europe.
+Use HappyCow before you travel to identify the best dedicated spots.
+Don't rely on general restaurant booking platforms, which significantly underrepresent vegan-only venues.

 04